Kodwo Eshun

 Kodwo Eshun (born 1967) is a British-Ghanaian writer, theorist and filmmaker.
 He is perhaps best known for his 1998 book More Brilliant than the Sun: Adventures in Sonic Fiction and his association with the art collective The Otolith Group.
-He currently teaches on the MA in Contemporary Art Theory in the Department of Visual Cultures at Goldsmiths College, University of London, and at CCC Research Master Program of the Visual Arts Department at HEAD (Geneva School of Art and Design).
+He currently teaches on the MA in Contemporary Art Theory in the Department of Visual Cultures at Goldsmiths College, University of London, and at CCC Research Master Program of the Visual Arts Department at HEAD (Geneva University of Art and Design).

 Early life and education

 Kodwo Eshun was born and raised in the far northern suburbs of London.
 His father was a prominent diplomat to the United Kingdom.
 His family is of the Fante people of Ghana, and his younger brother is the author and journalist Ekow Eshun.

 As a youth, Eshun undertook a study of comic books, J. G. Ballard, and rock music.
 According to his brother, Eshun was heavily disturbed and influenced by the 1979 coup of Ghana carried out by J. J. Rawlings.